jaspector

 No inspections outside normal business hours

-Typical inspection sequence: Fee schedule lists seven new-home inspection steps: plan review, rough-in plumbing, pre-pour steel inspection, framing, top-out plumbing/electrical/HVAC, insulation, and final/CO.
+Typical sequence: Fee schedule lists seven new-home inspection steps: plan review, rough-in plumbing, pre-pour steel inspection, framing, top-out plumbing/electrical/HVAC, insulation, and final/CO.

-Do I need a building permit in Tolar, TX?
+01 Do I need a building permit in Tolar, TX?

 Tolar publicly posts permits and fees for new residential and commercial buildings, additions, alterations, pools, spas, accessory buildings, fences, reroofing, solar panels, decks, driveways, culverts, moving and demolition, foundation repair, plumbing, electrical, and mechanical work.

-How much does a building permit cost in Tolar, TX?
+02 How much does a building permit cost in Tolar, TX?

+Building permit fees in Tolar, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $55 for accessory buildings under 80 square feet; $200 minimum fee for alterations.
 Fees are calculated as: Primarily square-foot and flat-fee based.
 Examples include new residence/commercial at $0.72 or $0.82 per square foot, accessory buildings at $0.64 per square foot..
 Plan check fee: $125 per review for changes, additions, or plan revisions.

-How do I apply for a building permit in Tolar, TX?
+03 How do I apply for a building permit in Tolar, TX?

-1. Complete the City of Tolar building permit application for the relevant work type.
+To apply for a building permit in Tolar, TX, follow these steps: 1.
+Complete the City of Tolar building permit application for the relevant work type.
 2. Submit the application with project and parcel information, use description, square footage, valuation, and contractor information.
 3. Submit a complete set of plans for single-family work, including plot plan and engineered foundation plans; commercial work requires three stamped plan sets and a commercial site plan.
 4. Wait for plan review.
 The application states a minimum of 2 weeks for single-family review and a minimum of 2 weeks for commercial review.
 5. Pull separate electrical, plumbing, HVAC, and sign permits as needed and make sure each contractor is current on license registration.
 6. Schedule inspections in advance; the city states inspections must be scheduled 24 hours ahead.
 7. Complete final inspection and certificate of occupancy where applicable.

-How long does it take to get a building permit in Tolar, TX?
+04 How long does it take to get a building permit in Tolar, TX?

-How do I schedule a building inspection in Tolar, TX?
+05 How do I schedule a building inspection in Tolar, TX?

-Inspections can be scheduled via: Anetta Hardy - Permit contact.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Tolar, TX via: Anetta Hardy - Permit contact.
 Inspections must be scheduled 24 hours in advance..

-Other cities in Hood County
+Other jurisdictions in Hood County.

-View all Hood County jurisdictions →
+All Hood County jurisdictions →